TrevorBushnell/ByrdDataset/README.md

 * Behold how good a thing - And as the pleasant morning dew
 * Bow thine ear, O Lord
 * Come help O God (MIDI file)
+* Come let us rejoice unto our Lord
+* An earthly tree a heavenly fruit - Cast off all doubtful care
+* Even from the depth
+* From depth of sin
+* From Virgin's womb - Rejoice rejoice
+* Have mercy upon me
+* Help, Lord, for wasted are those men
+* How long shall mine enemies
+* How shall a young man
 * O Lord, Make Thy Servant Elizabeth Our Queen
 * Praise Our Lord All Ye Gentiles
 * Sing Joyfully